Eristalis tenax: Distribution

 The larval form of the drone-fly, the rat-tailed maggot, is found on every continent except Antarctica, and ranges to the highest latitudes in the North.
 This species is not prevalent in extremely southern latitudes, neither is it common in arid areas of Europe, Asia, and Africa.
 In the United States, this species is found as far north as Alaska and as far south as California and Florida.

 Description

 Eristalis tenax is a large, stocky bee mimic.
 The eyes are marbled in black.
 Males have hovering displays.
 The average wing length is 9.75–13 mm and their average wingspan is 15 mm.

 The exact appearance of the drone fly can vary considerably.
 The abdomen can vary in color from dark brown to orange.
 Pigmentation has an important role in the control of body temperature; the black areas down the center of the drone-flies abdomen may absorb solar radiation and so warm the dorsal blood vessel, which is right underneath.
+Despite their variation, the orange-to-brown spots on their second abdominal segment are often more rounded than that of other drone flies.
+Their hind tibiae are all black or brown and thickened medially.
+Additionally, the setae immediately above the base of the antennae are dark.